-"The margaritas at the iconic South Lamar restaurant are always a good choice, especially the Cactus Pryor, a prickly pear frozen.
-This is a longtime Austin favorite hangout and beloved Tex-Mex joint, so stay awhile with some enchiladas to go with that marg.
+"The margaritas at this iconic South Lamar restaurant are always a good choice, especially the Cactus Pryor, a prickly pear frozen margarita.
+Matt’s is a longtime Austin favorite hangout and beloved Tex-Mex joint, so stay awhile and pair that margarita with the enchiladas.
 Are you even in Austin if you didn’t eat on the patio beneath the iconic red umbrellas?" - Kayleigh Hughes

 "This is the full monty of kitschy Tex-Mex experiences.
 Even though the building seats 500 people and has a giant patio, there's almost always a wait for a table.
 Regulars know the servers by name, there's a dramatic outdoor fountain, and everyone drinks margaritas.
 Order one of those, plus the Bob Armstrong dip—a mix of queso, beef taco meat, and guacamole—then close your eyes and point anywhere on the menu.
 Rest assured, you’ll end up with some glorious mess of tortillas, meat, and melted cheese." - nicolai mccrary, matthew jacobs